 Here also experiment with activating your spinal erectors first and then your back leg hip extensors.

-For the first version of camel pose, kneel with your hips lifted.
+For the first version of camel yoga pose, kneel with your hips lifted.

 Push your hips forwards using your glutes.
 As you do so, pull up on your sacrum and as you do so activate your spinal erectors to bend your spine backwards.